hackerspace-utfpr-cm/madeup/README.md

     $ git submodule init
     $ git submodule update

-That should clone the helper libraries 'twodee', 'open-simplex-noise' and 'libgl'.
+That should clone the helper library 'twodee', 'open-simplex-noise' and 'libgl'.
 If it did not work, you can clone the repository manually and link it to Madeup as follows:

    $ git clone https://github.com/smcameron/open-simplex-noise-in-c.git
    $ cd madeup